 Getting kids ready to go back to school may include more stuff, more hassle and more stress.
 But there are things you can do that will help save time, money and resources.
 Check out Portland resources first to get what you need to go back to school.

 Does everything have to be new?
 Can creativity and reuse have a place at this time of year?
 The stuff we need for school accounts for a large amount of money spent on items we may already have on hand.
-In fact, the average family with school-age kids are expected to spend a total of $635.
-(Source: NPR)
+On average, a family with school-aged kids expects it will spend $630 this year, the lowest it’s been since 2011 and down from $669 last year.
+(Source: Time)

 Here are some ways to rethink how to get the supplies your kids need.